 - taking over-the-counter dehydroepiandrosterone (DHEA) supplements

-DHEA is a steroid hormone that is also produced by the adrenal glands.
-Supplements are also available to purchase online.
-The Endocrine Society advise against routine supplementation with DHEA, however, as researchers have yet to prove that supplementation is safe and efficient in the long term.
+DHEA is a steroid hormone that comes from the adrenal glands.
+However, researchers have yet to prove that supplementation is safe and effective in the long term.

-The side effects of DHEA supplementation can be similar to those of excess testosterone.
+The side effects of DHEA supplementation can be similar to those of too much testosterone.

-Doctors and researchers still do not fully understand how low testosterone levels affect women or how best to treat the deficiency.
+Doctors and researchers still do not fully understand how low testosterone levels affect females or how best to treat the deficiency.